mmikkel/DashCols-Craft/README.md

 # DashCols Craft CMS Plugin v.
-1.2.6
+1.3

-_Now with sorting abilities!_
+_Now with Users and Assets support!_

 **The element index tables lists all your content, but let's face it – they're kind of sparse.
-DashCols makes it easy to add (almost) any custom field to your tables.**
+DashCols makes it easy to add (almost) any custom field to your entry, asset, category and user control panel tables.**

 ![Screenshot of index table customized using DashCols](/source/demo/index.jpg?raw=true "Index table customized w/ DashCols")

 In addition, DashCols will also:

-* Enable you to show/hide _default columns_ (URI, section, expiry date etc.) and _element metadata_ (ID, author and last updated date)
+* Enable you to show/hide _default columns_ (URI, section, expiry date etc.) and _element metadata_ (ID, author and last updated date ++)
 * Enable you to _sort_ index tables on most columns
 * Improve the responsiveness of your index tables